tomahawk-jupiter/vscode-custom-keybindings/README.md

 I got fed up with taking my fingers off the home row to press arrow keys for cursor navigation.
 Thats what my keybindings are designed to avoid.

-I also include some of the default keybindings that are useful.
+I also include some of the default keybindings (below) that are useful.
 My ones mostly don't overwrite any of these, I think its just the delete line that is overwritten.

 ## Where to put the file?